Radiator Covers Buying & Fitting Guide

 - 3cm in depth

-This will allow for the heat emitted from the radiator to be evenly distributed around the room despite the cover being on it.
+This will allow for the heat emitted from the radiator to be evenly distributed around the room despite the cover.

 How to measure for a radiator cover